 From an ethical point of view, it is a well-established principle that there rests a clear duty on those who have the ability to prevent or alleviate harm suffered by others, and are in a position to exercise that ability without sacrificing a greater value than what is rescued, to assist those who are, or will be suffering from that harm.
 For example: it would not be reasonable of us to expect someone who cannot swim to rescue a child that is drowning in the heavy swells of a rough sea.
-However, we will find it ethically apprehensible if a well-trained life saver who knows how to brave such conditions and has the equipment to do so, for instance a set of fins, a rope or a float, would refuse to come to the rescue of the child and merely stand by as the child drowns.
+However, we will find it ethically reprehensible if a well-trained lifeguard who knows how to brave such conditions and has the equipment to do so, would refuse to come to the rescue of the child and merely stand by as the child drowns.
 He would have to provide very good reasons before we would take his inaction as ethically acceptable.
+We would find it equally reprehensible if the life saver did not act on the grounds that (a) he waited for better equipment to arrive, (b) that he would comprimize his economic position by being late for his night job, or (c) that he would not take action unless someone else assisted him.